 In order for these plants to be healthy, you need the soil to be thoroughly moistened when watered, but you also need the soil to dry out pretty quickly in between watering.

-You can achieve this by using the potting mix described above, using appropriately sized pot, and having the plant in the correct lighting.
+You can achieve this by using the potting mixes described above, using an appropriately sized pot, and having the plant in the correct lighting.
 This will ensure that the potting mix will dry out quickly enough and not cause rotting.

 Also, this plant should NEVER sit in water for any period of time.
 If water has drained out into its saucer, be sure to discard the excess water.

 Do not use a moisture meter.
 I’ve seen many people kill their plants with faulty moisture meters.
 Check out my post on the dangers of moisture meters if you need more convincing.